Melody (1971 film)

-Melody (originally titled S.W.A.L.K.—which stands for Sealed With a Loving Kiss) is a 1971 British children's romantic comedy-drama film directed by Waris Hussein, centered on the theme of puppy love.
+Melody (title changed to S.W.A.L.K., which stands for Sealed With a Loving Kiss, for British Lion) is a 1971 British children's romantic comedy-drama film directed by Waris Hussein, centered on the theme of puppy love.
 The film stars Jack Wild, Mark Lester, and Tracy Hyde.

 Plot

 Parents and teachers are the outsiders in this romantic story told from the perspective of the preteen children nominally in their care, but with hearts and minds of their own.
-Artistic, thoughtful Daniel Latimer is a loner who does most of what's expected of him, until he befriends and finds an ally in the troublemaking Ornshaw.
+Artistic, thoughtful Daniel Latimer is a loner who does most of what is expected of him, until he befriends and finds an ally in the troublemaking Ornshaw.
 But when Daniel falls in love with shy, mischievous Melody Perkins, the boys' friendship is jeopardized as Ornshaw becomes threatened by Daniel preferring to spend time with her.
-Initially embarrassed by the attention, Melody eventually returns Daniel’s feelings, and they announce to their parents that they want to get married – not in the future, but right away.
+Initially embarrassed by the attention, Melody eventually returns Daniel's feelings, and they announce to their parents that they want to get married – not in the future, but right away.

 Although the adults clumsily try to dissuade them, Daniel and Melody are determined, which leads Ornshaw to have a change of heart.
 Their classmates gather at one of their hideouts to stage the 'wedding', but a final showdown occurs when the children's teachers and parents arrive.
 During the melee, one boy throws a large homemade firecracker into a car (Daniel's mother's 1961 Triumph Herald convertible), causing it to explode.
 The adults and children all flee – except for one strict English teacher who continues to chase after Ornshaw and the young lovers.
 In the end, Ornshaw successfully chases the teacher away, and he helps Daniel and Melody escape on a railway handcar.